rodv92/PMTR_001_SRV/README.md

 Protection formula :
 - Harden and test formula actions where conflicting pins are used with different formulas (that could be triggered at the same time).
 This would require testing code and simulation environment.
 - Add formula slot process ordering and resultant pin processing (so that only the resultant pin state is processed)
 - Prevent use of reserved pins.
-DONE, not tested!
+DONE, not tested !
-- Add interlock (local/remote) code.
 - Add pin toggle timing delays.
 DONE, not tested !

-General debugging :
+General debugging and logic testing features :

+- Add interlock protection (local/remote control) code, to prevent conflicts while testing on the local shell.
+- Expand shell commands to input formulas, manual pin operation, etc.
 - Add EEPROM event logging.
 DONE!

+Telemetry :
+- Add retry logic to compensate PZEM-004t v3.0 serial line errors, which give rise to sporadic Nan/Inf data.
+DONE !
+- Add power loss detection in case of persistent/consecutive Nan/Inf voltage data.
+- Add failure rate statistics.
+DONE !
+- Fix bug in processing delay compensation, to ensure isochronous telemetry sampling.
+As for now, delay compensation has a strange side effect of inducing PZEM serial communication errors.

 Modbus client :
 - Make the raspberry pi (Modbus Client) (wifi, serial) configuration seamless